rar4/notes/Sigmakasten/How to set steady sleep schedule.md

 5. Block of flats are to crowded to relax fully (you see and hear other unknown people which is treated as a danger).
 6. Too little sun exposure.

+### Getting up

+#### How to decide is your sleep healthy or not?
+You have to fall asleep easily and get up as fresh and motivated as possible.
+If you don't, your sleep is fucked.

 ### What to do?

 1. View sun in morning and later in the day.
-(It triggers melatonin to produce)
+(It triggers melatonin to produce).
+2. Do some business.
+(Do some mental AND physical activity in order to get this fatigue).

 ## References: